Check Out What Whales Are Doing With CVNA - Benzinga

 What The Experts Say On Carvana:

-- B of A Securities has decided to maintain their Buy rating on Carvana, which currently sits at a price target of $80.
+- Wells Fargo has decided to maintain their Equal-Weight rating on Carvana, which currently sits at a price target of $35.

 - Stifel downgraded its action to Hold with a price target of $40